bbauska/css-mastering-css/README.md

 -   Combinators Selectors

-In the last chapter, we discussed various CSS properties, and now we have another important CSS: Selector.
+<p>In the last chapter, we discussed various CSS properties, and now we
+have another important CSS: Selector.
 The selector means that the user can select any of the properties like classes, id, or tag names using the selector.
-The code can have various classes, but only unique id in it.
+The code can have various classes, but only unique id in it.</p>

 <h2>INTRODUCTION</h2>

-Here is the list of the most common and well-supported CSS selectors.
+<p>Here is the list of the most common and well-supported CSS selectors.
-There are many more, but these are the ones you should know well.
+There are many more, but these are the ones you should know well.</p>

 -   Type Selector: a { }